 Djibouti Country Report

-President Guelleh's family dominates the construction, logistics, telecoms, and tourism sectors through Issa and Issaq sub-clans.
-Parastatal companies affiliated with the health minister, who is challenging the president's succession plans, are likely to be targeted by an anti-corruption audit in 2019.
+President Guelleh's extended family dominates the construction, logistics, telecommunications, and tourism sectors through Issa and Issaq sub-clans.
+Parastatal companies affiliated with the health minister, who is challenging the president's succession plans, are likely to be targeted by an anti-corruption audit in 2020.
 Personalised commercial relationships expose foreign investors to bribery and corruption risks when dealing with Djiboutian contractors.
 Bribes are typically sought when bidding for tenders and companies in favour with the ruling family are typically given an unfair advantage.
-Private-sector labour unrest is rare and the government has legal powers to respond punitively.
+Private-sector labour unrest is rare and the government exercises punitive legal powers in response.

-Elements of the now largely dismantled anti-government FRUD-Armé are likely to exploit grievances among ethnic-Afar stemming from the political domination of the Issaq clan.
+Elements of the now largely dismantled anti-government FRUD-Armé are likely to exploit grievances among ethnic-Afar stemming from the political domination of the Issa clan.
 The Djiboutian military has neutralised the FRUD-Armé's capability to conduct small arms attacks against military assets and convoys in the Obock region.
-Separately, Djibouti's military participation in the regional African Union Mission in Somalia and hosting of French US military bases make it an aspirational target for Al-Shabaab militants.
-However, the group has limited access to the local support networks that are necessary to evade the security services during the planning and preparation phases.
+Separately, Djibouti's military participation in the regional African Union Mission in Somalia and hosting of French and US military bases make it an aspirational target for Al-Shabaab militants.
+However, the group has limited access to local support networks that are typically necessary to evade the security services during the planning and preparation phases.
 Western hotels are otherwise priority targets.

 Vaccines required to enter the country